Who Should I Contact?

 Can I live off-campus?

 Part of attending a residential college is living on campus with other students.
 We boast over 45 different living environments that are able to accommodate nearly every living style and preference.
 However, some seniors are ready to accept the challenges that come with the privilege of living off-campus.
 A few important reminders: Students who wish to live off-campus must be in good academic and social standing with HWS.
 If your student is on academic or social probation, they cannot live off campus.
-In order to live off-campus, a student must apply during the housing lottery process in the spring semester.
+In order to live off-campus, a student must apply during the housing lottery process.
 Not all students who apply are granted permission, so encourage your student not to sign a lease before they receive permission.

 When do the residence halls open and close?